 To estimate the total mass of the Kreutz system, we need to correct for the comets which were unobserved due to data gaps.
-From 1996-2005, the collective duty cycle for C3 with the clear filter was 0.868.
+From 1996 to 2005, the collective duty cycle for C3 with the clear filter was 0.868.
 We do not need to correct for the seasonal effects because our size distribution was calculated using only the comets which were large enough to have been observed regardless of the geometry.
-Over 10 years, we observed 219 comets bigger than 5 meters.
-Assuming a continuous distribution of comets throughout the orbit, this represent 0.868 of the total observable.
-For an 800 year orbit, this yields \sim 20,000 comets larger than 5 meters in radius in the orbit.
+Over 10 years, we observed 219 comets bigger than 5 m.
+Assuming a continuous distribution of comets throughout the orbit, this represents 0.868 of the total observable.
+For an 800 year orbit, this yields $\sim\!20,\!000$ comets larger than 5 m in radius in the orbit.
 The cumulative size distribution is where N(>R) is the number of comets year-1 larger than radius R (in meters) which reach perihelion.
 For a density of 0.35 g cm-3, this converts to a cumulative mass distribution of where N(>m) is the number of comets year-1 larger than mass m (in grams) which reach perihelion.

-$$N(>R) \approx 869 \times R^{-2.2} \tag{2}$$
+$$N(>R) \approx 869 \times R^{-2.2},\tag{2}$$

-$$N(>m) \approx 2.1 \times 10^7 m^{-0.73} \tag{3}$$
+$$N(>m) \approx 2.1 \times 10^7 m^{-0.73},$$ (3)

-Extending Equation 2 to radii larger than 3.6 meters (which correspond to comets $\sim 8^{th}$ magnitude or about the nominal limiting magnitude of C3), we should have observed 267 comets 3.6-5.0 meters in radius from 1996-2005, but we only saw 162.
+Extending Equation (2) to radii larger than 3.6 m (which correspond to comets ~8th magnitude or about the nominal limiting magnitude of C3), we should have observed 267 comets 3.6-5.0 m in radius from 1996 to 2005, but we only saw 162.
 Even after correcting for the duty cycle, $\sim 30\%$ of the expected comets in this range were unobserved.
 This is largely due to the viewing geometry, but is also due to the limited amount of time over which comets attain their peak brightness.
-A comet is required to be in at least 5 images to be confirmed by the SOHO team17.
-An average of 2-3 C3 clear images are taken per hour.
-Thus the comet must be above the minimum threshold for ~ 2 hours to be discoverable.
-Near the lightcurve peak, the comet will travel $\sim 2 R{\odot}$ in two hours.
+A comet is required to be in at least five images to be confirmed by the SOHO team.
+18 An average of 2-3 C3 clear images are taken per hour.
+Thus, the comet must be above the minimum threshold for \sim 2 hr to be discoverable.
+Near the light curve peak, the comet will travel $\sim 2 R{\odot}$ in two hours.
 So, for comets near the limiting magnitude, if the brightness peaks steeply the comet will not be detected, but if it has a broad peak it may be detected.
-Many of the faintest detections appear this way - they have no discernible slope, just 5 or so points barely above the limiting magnitude.
+Many of the faintest detections appear this way-they have no discernible slope, just 5 or so points barely above the limiting magnitude.